jdonaldson/vaxe/README.md

 Vaxe is a vim bundle for [Haxe](http://www.haxe.org) and [Hss](http://ncannasse.fr/projects/hss).
-It provides support for syntax highlighting, indenting, compiling, and many more options.  vaxe has "vimdoc" documentation.
+It provides support for syntax highlighting, indenting, compiling, and many more options.
+Vaxe has "vimdoc" documentation.
 You can see the current vimdoc documentation [here](https://raw.github.com/jdonaldson/vaxe/master/doc/vaxe.txt), as well as through using `:help vaxe` within vim.
 This page will describe some of the